zclzone/vite-plugin-generoutes/README.md

 - Support custom meta data for each route.
 - Support ghost paths, For example, the (admin) folder will not be part of the route path, which is very useful for folder grouping.
 - Support immediate update of the routes file when the file structure or defineOptions changes.
+- Support nested route.

 ## Custom route info，including name and meta

 You can define `name` and `meta` fields in the `defineOptions` of your `.vue` file, which will be used to override the default properties of the generated route.
 The `name` field will be used as the route name, which is very useful for `KeepAlive`.
 Any property in `defineOptions.meta` will be used as a property of the route `meta`, which makes the route metadata very flexible.

-When you make any changes that may affect the route result, the `src/router/generoutes/index.js` file will be updated immediately, and the page will be refreshed without restarting the server.
+When you make any changes that may affect the route result, the `src/pages/generoutes.js` file will be updated immediately, and the page will be refreshed without restarting the server.